Grilled shrimp go from "great" to "unbelievable" when brushed with a teriyaki sauce that is low on sugar but high on flavor.

 One of the tricks for cooking grilled shrimp is to get them on and off the hot grill quickly.
 These little guys don't need any more than 1 minute per side to cook through.
 If you are tempted to leave the shrimp on just a little bit longer, they will punish you by becoming rubbery.
 So, err on the side of undercooked because they will continue to cook even when you remove them from the grill.

 Serve the skewers on top of rice, quinoa or even a salad.
-Steve and I ate them with a spinach and kale salad, using the remaining teriyaki sauce as a salad dressing.
+The first time I made these skewers, I served them with a spinach and kale salad, using the remaining teriyaki sauce as a salad dressing.
+So good!

 Other shrimp recipes: